markcastle/eventstreaming/TASK.md

 ---

-## EPIC 13 – Event Primitives & Patterns Expansion
+## EPIC 13 – Event Primitives & Patterns Expansion (🟡 In Progress, started 2025-04-26)

 - [ ] 🔹 Create new optional project `EventStreaming.Primitives` for additional event types and adapters.
 - [ ] 🔹 Add new project(s) to the solution for full integration and testing.